Skip to main content

 Target audience

-In cultivating a base interested primarily in serious and lasting romance, eHarmony has made it so its users largely have at least one relationship goal in common with you: the desire to find a long-lasting love-based connection.
+In cultivating a user base that’s interested primarily in serious romance, eHarmony has ensured that its users have at least one relationship goal in common: the desire to find a long-lasting love-based connection.
 New registrants can be rejected from the platform if they don’t align with eHarmony’s standards for its user base.

 Comprehensive compatibility assessment

-A 2010 study published in Sexual and Relationship Therapy found that established (married or cohabiting) couples had significantly higher compatibility scores compared to randomly paired couples — findings that led the researchers to conclude that “among established couples, those that are more similar are more satisfied with their partner.”
+A 2010 study published in Sexual and Relationship Therapy found that established (married or cohabiting) couples had significantly higher compatibility scores compared to randomly paired couples.
+These findings led the researchers to conclude that “among established couples, those that are more similar are more satisfied with their partner.”

 Compatibility is at the heart of eHarmony's matching algorithm.
-The 80-question quiz that kicks off your sign-up is designed to uncover the characteristics you seek in your ideal partner and considers a broad array of factors (personal qualities, values, beliefs) to cultivate your dating pool.
+The 80-question quiz that kicks off your sign-up, which covers a broad array of factors (personal qualities, values, and beliefs), is designed to uncover the characteristics of your ideal partner and cultivate a more refined dating pool for you.

-In contrast, a platform like Match is more general.
-Its sign-up questionnaire doesn’t dig very deep into user psychology, and there’s no screening process to determine who is or isn't suitable for the platform.
-The result is a user base with myriad relationship goals and a matching algorithm based on qualities that have less bearing on long-term compatibility.
+In contrast, a platform like Match is more general in nature.
+Its sign-up questionnaire doesn’t really touch on user psychology, and it isn’t meant to screen out people who aren’t suitable for the platform.
+The result is a user base with myriad relationship goals and an algorithm based on qualities that have less bearing on long-term compatibility.

 eHarmony vs. Match for casual dating

-For the same reasons that eHarmony is better for long-term relationships, Match is the superior option for people interested in casual dating.
-By placing less emphasis on lifelong compatibility and broadly welcoming users regardless of their dating goals, Match doesn't constrain members only to finding "the one"; rather, they can define their own paths in romance — which, for the majority of online daters, means casual, fleeting fun.
+For the same reasons that eHarmony is superior for long-term relationships, Match is the better option for people interested in casual dating — if only by default.
+By placing less emphasis on lifelong compatibility and broadly welcoming users regardless of their dating goals, Match doesn't constrain members to finding “the one.”
+Instead, it allows them to define their own paths in romance, which, for the majority of online daters, means casual, fleeting fun.

 Match also poses a lower barrier to entry compared to eHarmony.
 Though the basic eligibility requirements are the same — at least 18 years old and unmarried — Match's initial user assessment pertains mostly to self-reported personal qualities, preferences, and interests.
-There's no risk of rejection because of answer inconsistencies, and the whole sign-up process should take maybe five minutes, as opposed to 10-20 for eHarmony.
+There's no risk of rejection because of answer inconsistencies, and the whole sign-up process should take maybe five minutes (in contrast, eHarmony’s compatibility quiz can take up to 20 minutes).

 Then, when it comes to browsing prospects, you're not restricted to a pre-selected dating pool.
 You're free to browse outside of your algorithm-selected matches and test out your luck in love however you see fit.